 Both pathways provide opportunities for students to earn college credit with a Tech Prep articulation with Whatcom Community College and Bellingham Technical College.

-Media Technology courses taught by Mr. Lucas provide students with opportunities to explore basic and advanced video production, basic and advanced web design, and book publishing (yearbook).
-Because of the nature of digital technology, there is a lot of overlap of video, audio and other media.
-Some web-based products can even interact with print publications by way of proprietary digital apps.
-Students can also get TV broadcasting/live web streaming experience through the FHS Film & Broadcast Club, which meets every Monday after school.
+Media Technology courses taught by Mr. Lucas provide students with opportunities to explore basic and advanced video production and web design, and book publishing (yearbook).
+Students can also get TV broadcasting/live web streaming experience in Video 2/GEM TV.

 Photo Design 1, 2, 3, & AP courses provide students with opportunities to get into photography, graphic design, and digital art.
 They learn basic photography and design skills while also learning Photoshop, InDesign, and Illustrator software.